matn7/CS-Notes/src/main/java/persistence/MYSQL.md

 - Cursors
 - Updated Views
 - Query Catching
-- Subselects
+- Sub selects
 - ACID Compliance:
-    - Atomicity - all or nothing.
+    - Atomicity: All or nothing.
-    - Consistency - transactions are valid to rules of the DB.
+    - Consistency: Transactions are valid to rules of the DB.
-    - Isolation - Results of transactions are as if they are done end to end.
+    - Isolation: Results of transactions are as if they are done end to end.
-    - Durability - Once transaction is committed, it remains so.
+    - Durability: Once transaction committed, it remains so.

 ## RDBMS Deployment Architectures